 I respond to the concern in a couple of ways.

 First, I don’t normally use the tennis serve concept when approaching competition.

 Second, I don’t use it in all games.
-Also, serves into the net are generally no re-served.
+Also, I generally don’t allow a re-serve for serves into the net.
 We’re aiming for positive errors – long or wide.
 Net serves are not positive errors.